OpenDroneMap/docs/source/arguments.rst

 :ref:`rerun-from<rerun-from>` dataset |  split |  merge |  opensfm |  openmvs |  odm_filterpoints |  odm_meshing |  mvs_texturing |  odm_georeferencing |  odm_dem |  odm_orthophoto |  odm_report |  odm_postprocess
   Rerun processing from this stage. .
 Default: ``

-:ref:`resize-to<resize-to>` <integer>
-  Legacy option (use --feature-quality instead).
-Resizes images by the largest side for feature extraction purposes only.
-Set to -1 to disable.
-This does not affect the final orthophoto resolution quality and will not resize the original images.
-Default: ``2048``

 :ref:`rolling-shutter<rolling-shutter>`
   Turn on rolling shutter correction.
 If the camera has a rolling shutter and the images were taken in motion, you can turn on this option to improve the accuracy of the results.
 See also --rolling-shutter-readout.
 Default: ``False``